jpcolomer/PositiveNegativeTimeEntity/README.md

 Clearly, there was a problem with the recall, hence with the F-measure on Negative examples.

-I decided to reduce the dataset by using lemmatization and stopwords.
+I decided to reduce the features by using lemmatization and stopwords.

 Additionally, in order to address the issue of the imbalanced dataset I divided the positive training examples into an arbitrary number between